morceaudebois/bonjourr.fr/src/documents/bonjourr.md

 ![Configure Bonjourr on Safari](../assets/documentation/safari.png)

-Deleting your cache will also reset Bonjourr, so **consider keeping a copy of its settings somewhere in a notes app** (Show all settings → Export code).
+When using this method, deleting your cache will also reset Bonjourr, so **consider keeping a copy of its settings somewhere in a notes app** (Show all settings → Export code).

 <!-- Bonjourr is available on the  store.
 ![Enable Bonjourr on Edge](../assets/documentation/edge.png)